gordonbrander/openag-ui/ARCHITECTURE.md

 - `Push`, `Pull` and `Pushed`, `Pulled` for uni-directional syncing PouchDB/CouchDB.
 - `Sync` and `Synced` for doing a bi-directional PouchDB/CouchDB sync.
 - `Restore`, `Restored` for doing an `allDocs` full restore to in-memory model from local database.
+- `serialize` is a function exported from some modules that reads the in-memory data structure into a data structure suitable for saving to local database.
+- `deserialize` takes the record stored in the database and creates a merge-able object for a given module.
+- `record` is generally meant to mean a record from a database. `row` is a row in the database.